thiagolvlsantos/specrunner/README.md

 ## Testing for everyone

-For a quick overview checkout this presentation: ['Specrunner'](https://github.com/thiagolvlsantos/specrunner/blob/master/specrunner/ppts/SpecRunner.pdf) and also for each module you can access the [examples projects](https://github.com/thiagolvlsantos/specrunner/tree/master/userguide) using different modules for their ``src/test/java`` classes.
+For a quick overview checkout this presentation **[Specrunner](https://github.com/thiagolvlsantos/specrunner/blob/master/specrunner/ppts/SpecRunner.pdf)** and also for each module you can access the **[examples projects](https://github.com/thiagolvlsantos/specrunner/tree/master/userguide)** using different modules for their ``src/test/java`` classes.

-Specrunner is a ATDD testing tool where you can write your acceptance tests using different formats, and moreover strategies how to use is up to you.
-For example, you can instrument the same test to perform on GUI or to perform in bussiness controllers.
+Specrunner is a ATDD testing tool where you can write your acceptance tests using different styles and formats its up to you, **we wont judge you**.
+For example, you can instrument the same ATTD test to perform on GUI or to perform in bussiness controllers, for the stakeholders it is transparent.

 ## Usage